-No boats, boat trailers, house trailers, trucks, recreation vehicles mobile homes, campers, or any similar items can be stored or parked in the open on any lot without prior written approval of the Architectural Committee.
+No boats, boat trailers, house trailers, trucks, recreation vehicles, mobile homes, campers, or any similar items can be stored or parked in the open on any lot without prior written approval of the Architectural Committee.
 See GUIDELINE No.8—BOATS, TRAILERS, TRUCKS AND RECREATIONAL VEHICLES.

 - Elevation drawings of the house and driveway showing the appearance of the vehicle on driveway in relation to adjacent and surrounding properties.

-- Provide dimension of vehicle in relation to driveway.
+- Dimensions of vehicle in relation to driveway.

-- Provide description of material to be used to screen vehicle from adjacent properties.
-See GUIDELINE No. 47 – SCREENING.
+- Description of material to be used to screen vehicle from adjacent properties.
+See GUIDELINE No.47—SCREENING.